qpv-research-group/rayflare/docs/Installation/installation.rst

     python_install

 Most of RayFlare will run on any platform (Windows, Linux, MacOS).
-However, if you want to use the rigorous coupled-wave analysis (RCWA) functionality, this requires the S4 Python package, which must be compiled locally (on your computer).
-Instructions for setting up S4 are only available for Ubuntu (Linux) and MacOS.
-So if you don't intend to use RayFlare's RCWA functionality, you can skip the 'Setting up' steps for you platform below and go straight to the 'Installing RayFlare' section.
+However, if you want to use the rigorous coupled-wave analysis (RCWA) functionality, this requires installing the Python package S4, which must be compiled locally (on your computer).
+Instructions for setting up S4 are available for Ubuntu (Linux) and MacOS, but not for Windows.
+If you don't intend to use RayFlare's RCWA functionality, you can skip the 'Setting up' steps for your platform below and go straight to the :ref:`Installing RayFlare <install>` section.

 Setting up to install S4 on Ubuntu
 -----------------------------------